codex-semantics-library/patricia-tree/README.md

   (node which contain a unique identifier), `SetNode` (node optimized for set, doesn't store the `unit` value) and `WeakSetNode`.

-  Use the functors `MakeCustomHeterogeneous` and `MakeCustom` to build maps using these nodes, or any other custom nodes.
+  Use the functors `MakeCustomHeterogeneousMap`, `MakeCustomHeterogeneousSet` and `MakeCustom` to build maps using these nodes, or any other custom nodes.

 ## Examples